munificent/craftinginterpreters/book/parsing-expressions.md

 ## Ambiguity and the Parsing Game

-In the last chapter, I said you can "play" a context free grammar like a game in order to *generate* strings.
+In the last chapter, I said you can "play" a context-free grammar like a game in order to *generate* strings.
 Parsers play that game in reverse.
 Given a string -- a series of tokens -- we map those tokens to terminals in the grammar to figure out which rules could have generated that string.